manatlan/htag/docs/index.md

 Now, you can continue on [tutorial](tutorial.md) ;-)

 ## Concept

+You can see it like a python way to create apps, which can use the best of python world, and the best of html/javascript world.
+And best of all, you can **easily** create apps that will work in desktop, android & web world (same codebase!).

 The concept is simple : you create UI python classes, which inherits from `htag.Tag.<html_tag>` (which nativly render html/js/css, and provides minimal dom manipulation api).
 You can craft components, by reusing other components.
 Your main component is called the **htag app**.